SirCryptic/itsaduck/NexHub/readme.md

 ## Usage
 1. Launch `NexHub.ps1` with admin rights.
-2. Start the listener (option 2) for Rubber Ducky script callbacks.
+2. Start the listener (option 2) for Ducky script callbacks.
 3. Start the server (option 3) to host files at `http://<serverIP>:80`.

 ## Requirements